- Prejudice” implies an active premature judgment of a person or a group, but “privilege” implies an unearned and externally granted advantage.

 Now the use of these two terms today tracks their etymology, and this distinction is hugely important in the current racial climate for two different reasons, both of which make remedying racism more difficult.
 First, the concept of personal responsibility for wrongdoing is a bedrock moral principle, and that is difficult to connect to privilege as racism unless we see responsibility as divorced from fault.
 It is possible to do that.
 For example, persons who are born with congenital health problems cannot be faulted for handicaps that are nevertheless their responsibility to remedy as they are able.
 But this only drives home the second question more strongly: are strangers responsible for correcting other strangers’ problems?
 If so, on what grounds can that claim be staked?

 Contrast this haze of shared responsibility to active prejudice.
 To commit an act of prejudice is to commit an error in thinking.
 It is within the thinker’s power to remedy.
 It is not only a cultural offense but also a rational one.
 It connotes sloppy thinking even when the prejudice is positive.
 For unless a class of things or persons is definitionally exclusive (“All bachelors are unmarried”), one may not reasonably apply even accurate group classifications to individuals, not to mention the difficulties inherent in forming those classifications in the first place, a danger postmodernists blithely ignore for some reason (see “Stereotypes and Categories“).
 But to receive a privilege is a gift the recipient has no control over.
 In the sense social critics use the word, white privilege describes a thing unearned, an accident of birth, a booster rocket for economic and social ascent denied to others.
 The term is thus not only passive, but also inevitably comparative to others.
 From its beginning, the private law benefiting some was implicitly to be contrasted with the public law relatively penalizing others.
 Framed in this way, privilege is invariably evaluated through considerations of fairness, which is an inferior moral quality to justice.
 Societal fairness can never be adequately calculated because it is influenced by systemic, sociological, psychological, and characterological factors that cannot be isolated and so cannot be calculated and whose cumulative and interactive effects must remain entirely mysterious.
 And that ignores the necessary act of comparison to another whose contributive factors are equally obscure (see “Economic Justice”).
 But justice, defined as giving each what she needs, is a standard to which individuals can be compared and held (see “Needs Anchor Morality”).
 Fairness ignores the standards that justice requires.
 Fairness must consider circumstances for the obvious reason that they are all that can be seen in relation to the other.
-Justice allows comparison of deserts without reference to another and without regard to the caprice of the moment.
+Justice allows comparison of deserts without reference to another in comparison of a standard of value, which lifts considerations of justice a bit above context.
+This is desirable, if only because experience is inevitably privately processed, adding more subjective appraisals to the already personalized comparisons between individuals.
 Privilege must be chained to conceptions of comparative fairness.
 Justice asks for a judgment of what is due each person against some standard that at present seems very poorly understood.

 The use of the word “privilege” changes the nature of a charge of racism.
 First, the accused may have done nothing offensive in contrast to the implicit irrationality and injustice of a prejudicial judgment for which she is rationally responsible (see “The Tyranny of Rationality”).
 She has not actively chosen her privilege but is instead the beneficiary of an unearned advantage that she may have neither asked for nor wants.
 Second, the charge insinuates that any advantage thus conferred also must penalize others.
 Finally, we face the most relevant issue that derives entirely from her degree of moral responsibility: what is she supposed to do about it?
 Egalitarians will argue passionately either that these objections do not matter because the initial deprivation nevertheless was unfair or because its unfair effects still linger.
 The problem with that argument is that it requires us to gauge unfairness or to remediate it by striving for an absolute equality, both of which are impossible.